biohackathon-japan/bh24-characterize-biology-use-of-llms/paper/paper.md

 ## Practical Implications

 The varying performance across models underscores the importance of selecting the right model for specific bioinformatics tasks.
 For research environments requiring accurate and contextually aware text generation, models like GPT-4 and Claude 3 Opus offer superior performance due to their ability to understand complex scientific queries and generate detailed, domain-relevant responses.
 These models could serve as valuable tools for drafting scientific papers, generating lab protocols, or translating scientific content, contributing significantly to research productivity.
-Furthermore, we observed the performance of ChatGPT 3.5 to be adequate compared to ChatGPT 4, suggesting that it may be possible to avoid unnecessary costs by using a faster and smaller model in some cases.
+Furthermore, we observed the performance of GPT-3.5 Turbo to be adequate compared to GPT-4, suggesting that it may be possible to avoid unnecessary costs by using a faster and smaller model in some cases.

 Conversely, models with more generic training or comparatively small parameter size, such as the Llama and Mistral series, may be more suited for tasks that require general language understanding but not necessarily domain-specific expertise.
 Their tendency to provide repetitive responses or their susceptibility to jailbreaking-type attacks suggests they may have limited use in educational settings, where adherence to ethical guidelines is paramount, but this may also limit their utility in more nuanced scientific discussions.